emilyriederer/website/content/post/duckdb-carolina/index.md

 #   E.g. `projects = ["internal-project"]` references `content/project/deep-learning/index.md`.
 #   Otherwise, set `projects = []`.
 projects: [""]
-rmd_hash: 6c59a4c4acac91da
+rmd_hash: c0b017d2292995f4

 ---

 There comes a time in every analyst's life when data becomes too big for their laptop's RAM.
-While open-source tools like R, SQL, and python have made "team of one" data analysts ever more powerful, analysts abilities to derive value from their skillsets are highly interdependent with the tools at their disposal.
+While open-source tools like R, python, and SQL have made "team of one" data analysts ever more powerful, analysts abilities to derive value from their skillsets are highly interdependent with the tools at their disposal.

-For R and python, the sheer size of datasets becomes a limiting factor; for a SQL-focused analyst, the existence of a database is prerequisite, as the gap between "democratized" SQL *querying* skills and data engineering and database management skills is not insignificant.
+For R and python, the size of datasets becomes a limiting factor to local processing; for a SQL-focused analyst, the existence of a database is prerequisite, as the gap between "democratized" SQL *querying* skills and data engineering and database management skills is not insignificant.
 The ever-increasing number of managed cloud services (from data warehouses, containers, hosted IDEs and notebooks) offer a trendy and effective solution.
 However, budget constraints, technical know-how, security concerns, or tight-timelines can all be headwinds to adoption.

 So what's an analyst to do when they have the knowledge and tools but not the infrastructure to tackle their problem?